 The strokes are also part of a more complex iris, interrupted by ring-shaped formations.
 In our example drawing, a curly ring interrupts the strokes, but an even ring can also look great.

-Other details can be darker strokes, which we can draw around the pupil or along the outer ring.
-For the outer ring we have to make sure that we create a smooth transition to the eyeball.
+Other details can be darker strokes, which you can draw around the pupil or along the outer ring.
+For the outer ring, you have to make sure that you create a smooth transition to the eyeball.

-In the last step we use a soft pencil to create shadows and give some elements even more depth.
+In the last step, use a soft pencil to create shadows and give some elements even more depth.
 Strong contrasts make the light reflections appear even brighter and the inside of the iris also lights up.

-Let us imagine that we have not drawn the iris separately, but as part of the whole eye.
+Imagine that you have not drawn the iris separately but as part of the whole eye.
 Above the iris is a crescent-shaped shadow thrown on it by the upper eyelid.
-Eyelashes are reflected in the light reflex, which we swing inwards due to the curved surface.
+Eyelashes are reflected in the light reflex, which we draw curved inwards due to the curved surface of the iris.

 What we have learned in this tutorial applies well to children all the way up to adults.
 But, if we want to draw the eyes of babies, toddler, or seniors, then there are some other things to consider.